Tetraodon schoutedeni: Biology and Reproduction

 Eggs will form embryos with a small oil globule after around 2 days, with eyes coming around 5.
 Subsequent hatching from the eggs comes only a week after spawning.
 Upon leaving the egg, the larvae continue to form their fin folds, mouth and anus using the large yolk sac as a nutrition source.
 Melanophores then start to become especially present after 10 days, giving that distinct coloration the species is known for.
 Past this stage, the fish develops into a fully mature adult in around a year, where they will be able to begin the spawning process over again.

-Conservation status
+Conservation Status

-The conservation status of *Tetraodon schoutedeni* remains uncertain.
-The species is currently assessed by the IUCN as **Data Deficient**, reflecting the absence of recent surveys or population trend data.
+Not much is known about the populations in the wild, though many speculate that the native populations have been affected by the political turmoil in Congo, due to the environmental destruction that had come as a product.
+However, due to the modern ability of aquarium hobbyists and researchers to breed this unique species, the Tetraodon Schoutedeni population in captivity appears to be relatively stable.

-Though precise population numbers are unknown, the species' known distribution appears relatively restricted—especially around Pool Malebo and its tributaries.
-This limited range might render the species vulnerable to localized threats.
+There is no current defined status as the IUCN points to it being data deficient at this time.